Xbox Game Pass: Availability

-Reception from indie video game developers
+Reception

 In the early 2020s, Game Pass received praise from several indie game developers for its financial support and broad reach.
 Davionne Gooden, the solo developer of She Dreams Elsewhere, accepted a deal to launch the game on Game Pass on its release day in exchange for financial compensation.
 He stated that the agreement "allowed [him] to fund the rest of the game, make it profitable, and still do everything [he] wanted to do with a publisher, without having to get a publisher."
 Josh Sawyer of Obsidian Entertainment credited Game Pass as a key factor in the development of Pentiment, noting in an interview that he did not believe that he could have found a publisher for the game.
 Similarly, Gregorios Kythreotis, creative director of Sable, mentioned that the Game Pass deal provided his team with financial security to invest more time in the project and expand their team through additional hires.
 Cheesemaster Games, the developer of Spirittea, was able to spend another year on the development of the game due to the support from Game Pass.
 Mike Rose, founder of the publisher No More Robots, reported that the inclusion of Descenders in the Game Pass library led to a significant increase in sales.